poipoipoi233/FedGGR/README.md

 ## Acknowledgment

-The Implementation of our code is based on FederatedScope V0.2.0 https://github.com/alibaba/FederatedScope
+The Implementation of our code is based on FederatedScope V0.2.0 https://github.com/alibaba/FederatedScope This is an easy-to-use and feature-rich federated learning framework, and we are very grateful for the outstanding work of the developers of this framework